Working from home advice: flexible working for SME’s and their people

 Powered by fast internet, 4G and the cloud, many small and medium businesses are already living the dream.
 Working from home and even home-based jobs are fast becoming the rule and not the exception; up to half of the UK will be remote workers by 2020.
 Could your business be next?

-Why is working from home a win-win for SME owners and their people?
+Why is working from home a win-win for SME business owners and their people?